 Policies are designed to protect personal liability of a companies directors and officers, as well as reimbursing the insured company in case it has indemnified its managers in order to protect them.

 Publicly traded companies can also obtain coverage for claims against the company itself in regards to wrongful acts that affect to the trading of its stocks.

 D&O liability claims typically originate from shareholders, customers, creditors, regulators (civil and criminal charges), competitors (i.e. allegations of unfair trade practices) and employees.

 A D&O policy does not cover a officer or directors fraudulent, criminal or deliberately unjust actions.
 Though an innocent director will remain fully covered if the acts of their colleagues were intentional or fraudulent without their knowledge – D&O will not cover cases where an officer or director of a company acted for personal profit or gained illegal remuneration.

 As you can see, due to the complexity of D&O Insurance and the basis upon which it is issued, careful consideration of various exposures from a experienced Insurance Broker is required to ensure a broad protection is provided.

-For further information or enquiries on D&O or Management Liability Insurance, contact the professionals at Sydney Insurance Brokers today.
+For further information or inquiries on D&O or Management Liability Insurance, contact the professionals at Sydney Insurance Brokers today.